Close Menu

 Risk-Off Sentiment: Sell Pressures Hit Oil-Linked African Eurobonds

-The yield on Nigerian Eurobonds has surged as investors sell off dollar-denominated bonds linked to oil-producing African nations in the international market.
+The yield on Nigerian Eurobonds surged as foreign investors sold off dollar-denominated bonds linked to oil-producing African nations in the international market.

-The African Eurobond market experienced a distinctly bearish phase on Thursday, driven by heightened caution amid global uncertainties, oil price fluctuations, and escalating geopolitical risks, prompting investors to gravitate towards safer assets.
+The African Eurobond market experienced a distinctly bearish phase, driven by heightened caution amid global uncertainties, oil price fluctuations, and escalating geopolitical risks, prompting investors to gravitate towards safer assets.

 Notably, selling pressures permeated the entire yield curve, with similar trends observed in Angola and Egypt.
 In striking contrast, Kenya has recorded notable gains, according to TrustBanc Financial Group.